NereidaRondon/NereidaRondon/README.md

 ### 👩🏻About me

+* 🌍  I want to leave my mark on the world by creating something special AND accessible...
-* 🌍  I'm based in 🌞 Florida
+* 🌴  My home base is 🌞 Southwest Florida
 * 🖥️  See my [Portfolio Projects](https://nereidarondon.com/projects.html)
 * ✉️  You can contact me at [Nereida.Rondon5@gmail.com](mailto:Nereida.Rondon5@gmail.com)
-* 🤝  I'm open to collaborating on any JavaScript Projects and I'm looking to contribute to open source projects
+* 🤝  I'm open to collaborating on any JavaScript Projects and I'm looking to contribute to open source projects as well

 ------------------------------------